pl3bs/autogrive/README.md

 replacing backup with your file's date

+**NOTICE**

-## this will put weekly backups on your local/remote, as grive sync's the directory.
+this will put weekly backups on your local/remote, as grive sync's the directory.
 I suggest cleaning out both directories at the same time once a season or as needed.